 Flygreen is a flight comparison site that will offset your carbon emissions when you book through them.
 Websites such as carbonfootprint and carbonfund allow you to input your flight information – they then provide options for offsetting your carbon footprint and tell you how much you need to donate in order to do so.

 Eating vegan food – not just on holiday!

 I think it’s pretty common knowledge that eating a vegan diet is one of the best things you can do for the environment (and yourself and animals)!
 If you eat a vegan diet for a year, you will offset the carbon emissions for a long haul flight.

-At the end of the day, there is no ‘perfect’ and sustainable way to fly, but if you’re mindful and do your best, that’s all you can do.
+At the end of the day, there is no ‘perfect’ and sustainable way to fly to your holiday, but if you’re mindful and do your best, that’s all you can do.

 What's Your Reaction?

 Comprised of Alice and Lucy Johnson.
 Both work online and travel the world whilst exploring all the vegan food on offer.
 Building an online vegan community for people everywhere!